Sage-Bionetworks/synapsePythonClient/docs/explanations/structuring_your_project.md

 ## Permissions Management

-We recommend creating Synapse Teams for permission management on your Synapse project.
+We recommend creating Synapse Teams for permission management on your Synapse project so that you manage users that are in these teams instead of granting individual users access to your project.
 These are the recommended teams to create:

-* **<project> Admin** - This team should have "Administrator" access to the project.
-This team should be used to manage the project and grant access to other teams.
+* **<project> Admin** - This team should have "Administrator" access to the project and is used to used to manage the project and grant access to other teams.

-* **<project> Users** - Optional: If you want to grant all registered users on Synapse download access to your project, you can click the "Make Public" button in project's sharing settings.
-This team should have "Can Download" access to the project.
-This team should be used to grant download access to the project.
+* **<project> Users** - This team is optional, but can be used to grant a curated set of users download access to the project, by grant "Can Download" permission to the team.
+If you want to grant all registered users on Synapse download access to your project, click the "Make Public" button in project's sharing settings instead of creating and managing this team.

 Below are some key permission criterias to consider when setting up your project: